 USB 3 mode

-To see your current speed, insert our adapter in a USB 3 slot, open a terminal and run lsusb -t
+To see your current speed, insert our adapter in a USB 3 slot, open a terminal and run lsusb -t.
+The output should be similar to this:

 $ lsusb -t